Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 Common First-Timer Mistakes

 - Flying straight to a high Chilean resort without acclimatising.
 Spend a night in Santiago first.
+The hour you lose in convenience is worth it.

 - Booking July travel to Argentine resorts without knowing about school holidays.
 The crowds mid-July are real.
 Read our timing guide.